-If we were to pick the best redesigned SUVs for 2007, Hyundai's Santa Fe would be among the finalists.
-The overhaul gives new life to a model that was desperately in need of an update to stay competitive in the midsize SUV segment.
+If we were to pick the best redesigned SUVs for 2007, Hyundai’s Santa Fe would be among the finalists.
+The overhaul gives new life to a model that was desperately in need of an update to stay competitive in the midsize body type SUV segment.

 The new Santa Fe is larger and its engines are more powerful, but it also gets better gas mileage than its predecessor.
 The newly optional third-row seat increases the maximum seat count to seven, and the new cabin’s overall refinement is surprisingly good.
 It also has numerous standard safety features and an impressive warranty.

-With the 3.3-liter V-6, the Santa Fe is swift enough to easily handle most drivers' power needs.
-It's a rather smooth engine, too.
-Whether it's accelerating hard when merging onto the highway or just making its way through traffic, the five-speed automatic transmission always seems to be in a sensible gear for conditions.
+With the 3.3-liter V6, the Hyundai Santa Fe is swift enough to easily handle most drivers’ power needs.
+It’s a rather smooth engine, too.
+Whether it’s accelerating hard when merging onto the highway or just making its way through traffic, the five-speed automatic transmission always seems to be in a sensible gear for conditions.
 Shifts are smooth, even those that occur under full-throttle acceleration.
-Both automatics include Hyundai's Shiftronic clutchless-manual mode that gives the driver control over gear changes.
+Both automatics include Hyundai’s Shiftronic clutchless-manual mode that gives the driver control over gear changes.

 The Santa Fe’s all-disc brakes have no trouble stopping the SUV, and pedal feel is nice and natural.